mratsim/Arraymancer/README.md

 You can also check the [detailed example](https://github.com/mratsim/Arraymancer/blob/master/examples/ex01_xor_perceptron_from_scratch.nim) or [benchmark](https://github.com/mratsim/Arraymancer/blob/master/benchmarks/ex01_xor.nim) perceptron for a preview of Arraymancer deep learning usage.

 ### Speed

+#### Parallelism

+Most operations in Arraymancer are parallelized through OpenMP including linear algebra functions, universal functions, `map`, `reduce` and `fold`.

+Note: On OSX in some cases, OpenMP might be significantly slower than the single-threaded load, probably due to memory allocation differences.
+Unfortunately this is platform specific, Linux doesn't have the same issue.
+See [here](https://github.com/mratsim/Arraymancer/issues/134#issuecomment-340425671) for details.

+#### Memory allocation

+For most operations in machine linear, memory and cache is the bottleneck, for example taking the log of a Tensor can use at most 20% of your theoretical max CPU speed (in GFLOPS) while matrix multiplication can use 70%-90%+ for the best implementations (MKL, OpenBLAS).

+In the log case, the processor gives a result faster than it can load data into its cache.
+In the matrix multiplication case, each element of a matrix can be reused several times before loading data again.

+Arraymancer strives hard to limit memory allocation with `inline` version of `map`, `apply`, `reduce`, `fold` (`map_inline`, `apply_inline`, `reduce_inline`, `fold_inline`)

+Furthermore while Arraymancer uses copy on assignment by default, most procedures have an `unsafe` equivalent that provides no-copy operations like `reshape` and `unsafeReshape`.
+Warning ⚠: Memory is shared in that case, modifying one of these tensors will modify the other.

 #### Micro benchmark: Int64 matrix multiplication